anabeloff/RNAseqFun/README.md

 ## Basic usage

-The usage of the package starts after user is created SummarisedExperiment (SE) object out of BAM files.
+The usage of the package starts after when SummarisedExperiment (SE) object is created.
 The package contains example SE objects to use in a test run.
 To see instructions on how to create SE for `RNAseqFungi` see manual.

 ### Step 1: Loading SE object